aresys-srl/sct/README.md

 - Point Target Analysis
 - Radiometric Analyses: Noise Equivalent Sigma Zero (NESZ), Gamma Profiles, Scalloping Profiles

+This project derives from the original [SAR Calibration Tool](https://github.com/aresys-srl/sar-calibration-tool) developed by Aresys since 2021 and it's aimed at expanding and refining its codebase and main algorithms, extending the support to several other missions and sensors with an architecture that is well suited for new features additions.

 ## Package Installation

 This package depends on several python packages that can be found on the [public Aresys github page](https://github.com/aresys-srl) that must be installed before SCT itself.
 To do so, follow the procedure listed below.